horovod/horovod/docs/conda.rst

    manually installed CUDA Toolkit.
 3. Horovod requires some controller library to coordinate work between the various Horovod processes.
 Typically this will be some MPI implementation such as `OpenMPI`_.
-However, rather than specifying the ``openmpi`` package directly you should instead opt for `mpi4py`_ Conda package which provides a CUDA-aware build of OpenMPI.
+However, rather than specifying the ``openmpi`` package directly, you should instead opt for `mpi4py`_ Conda package which provides a CUDA-aware build of OpenMPI.
-4. Horovod also support that `Gloo`_ collective communications library that can be used in place of MPI.
-Include ``cmake`` in order to insure that the Horovod extensions for Gloo are built.
+4. Horovod also support the `Gloo`_ collective communications library that can be used in place of MPI.
+Include ``cmake`` to insure that the Horovod extensions for Gloo are built.

 Below are the core required dependencies.
 The complete ``environment.yml`` file is available on GitHub. ::